godotengine/godot-docs/classes/class_popupmenu.rst

 - :ref:`bool<class_bool>` **is_hide_on_window_lose_focus** **(** **)** const

-Returns whether the popup will be hidden when the window loses focus or not.
+Returns ``true`` if the popup will be hidden when the window loses focus or not.

 ----